 Congrats on your growing family!
 And what a crazy time to have a newborn, am I right?!
 More than ever, supporting the new family is critical for the vitality of our communities, and in particular areas of lactation and postpartum support.
-Encountering a pandemic with a new baby is far from ideal and very much a reality.
 The good news – babies love to nest and cuddle at home, and we can follow their lead.
 AND mothers/lactating parents create one of the best things to fight a pandemic head-on – BREAST MILK!!!
 Any amount of breast milk is beneficial to the new baby.

 Two common challenges new parents experience that are amplified by COVID-19 are social isolation and exhaustion.
-While we socially distance, the new parent may be left to take care of a newborn plus take care of themselves while they recover from birth and adjust to their new body and life.
+The new parent may be left to take care of a newborn plus take care of themselves while they recover from birth and adjust to their new body and life.
 Any parent who gives birth will have a postpartum recovery and journey – filled with life/body/soul changes.
 Mindful intention, planning and support networks in place can help ease these transitions.
 This is where lactation support and postpartum doula care come in…

 Lactation support can begin prenatally and continue through the course of the postpartum and breastfeeding relationship.
 This can help the new family establish breastfeeding, wether newborn growth spurts with frequent feedings, build your milk supply and create a feeding strategy that works for baby and the lactating parent.
 Lactation consults can be done in-home and via telehealth.